Open-Source-Compliance/Sharing-creates-value/Container-License-Compliance/flows-annotations.md

 ## (9) Customer imports your image

-When a customer imports your image (as created in (8)), they will import all data for all layers will have come from you.
+When an external recipient imports your image (as created in (8)), they will import all data from all layers that will have come from you.

 Ensure all obligations in (8) have been met.

 ## (10) Customer uses your DockerFile

-When a customer obtains your DockerFile (no matter where from), and creates their local layers/image, their local build will re-create these from the original sources and layers.
+When an external recipient obtains your DockerFile (no matter where from), and creates their local layers/image, their local build will re-create these from the original sources and layers.

 As per (5):